 The Cooler Master I70C for LGA 1700 is a cost-effective upgrade over the stock intel cooler for those with CPUs that have low TDP values.
 While we may not want to purchase this for our high-end gaming systems, it’s an interesting choice to consider when you’re spec’ing out a system for others that aren’t using top-end components but still want some RGB bling.

-Weighing in at $24.99 in e-tail, you really can’t find a better way to reduce noise and add some RGB bling to an LGA 1700 system at or below the 65w TDP level.
+For what it costs, you really can’t find a better way to reduce noise and add some RGB bling to an LGA 1700 system at or below the 65w TDP level.